Yegoroff/PlainElastic.Net/ReadMe.md

   var connection  = new ElasticConnection();
 ```

-2) Than you can write stings with ES command
+2) Than you can declare sting with ES command

 ```csharp
   string command = "http://localhost:9200/twitter/user/test";